Skogsrå: Philately

-Later in March 2006, the creature became part of a two-stamp commemorative set featuring "Skogens mytiska väsen (mythical forest beings)", which featured the skogsrå ("Siren of the Woods" (Note: Translated as "Siren of the Woods" in the English explanatory text the collector's set)) and the näcken (neck, nixie).
+Later in March 2006, the creature became part of a two-stamp commemorative set featuring "Skogens mytiska väsen (mythical forest beings)", which featured the skogsrå ("Siren of the Woods" (Note: Translated as "Siren of the Woods" in the English explanatory text in the collector's set)) and the näcken (neck, nixie).
 (Note: Translated as "the Necken" in the collector's set, but -en is a definite article suffix, so "the" is redundant.)
 (Note: Sample images of used stamp and block.)